zCrin/pratos/README.md

 ![npm](https://img.shields.io/npm/v/pratos.svg)

 -------------
-The Project
+##The Project
 -------------
-Pratos is a smart personal assistant that is truly personnal.
-Indeed you can customize everything and every single byte of data belongs to you.
-The aim of Pratos is to be accessible from every single device.
+Pratos is a _smart_ personal assistant that is truly personnal.
+Indeed you can _customize_ everything and every single byte of data belongs to you.
+The aim of Pratos is to be accessible from every single device and to help you as much as it can.

-The Story behind Pratos
+##The Story behind Pratos
 -------------
 Indeed at the beginning, the idea was to allow everyone to control their house with HomeKit on non-Apple Device or without having an Apple TV.
 Today Pratos perfectly fullfilled this goal.
 But why stopping here ?
-I decided to build Pratos as a personal assistant.
+I decided to build Pratos as a _personal assistant_.

-How is Pratos personal ?
+##How is Pratos personal ?
 -----------
-Firstly Pratos is personal since it will be fully customizable ( from its name to its skin).
-Furthermore Pratos is personnal because of the upcoming Prat'store.
-An online store where you'll be able to download plugins that match your wills (Firewall, Cloud...).
+Firstly Pratos is personal since it __will be__ fully _customizable_ ( from its name to its skin).
+Furthermore Pratos is personnal because of the upcoming __Prat'store__.
+An online store where you'll be able to download _plugins_ that match your wills (Firewall, Cloud...).
+Today, a few plugins are ready but you won't be able to download them.

-Is Pratos ready ?
+##Is Pratos ready ?
 -----------
-Not at all.
-I have been working on this project for a year now (its former name was Prometheus and was built in PHP) but it's far from being finished.
+__Not at all__.
+I have been working on this project _for a year_ now (its former name was _Prometheus_ and was built in _PHP_) but it's far from being finished.
 In the Github Project part you'll be able to have a look at all the upcoming updates and feel free to require some others.

-Can I help ?
+##Can I help ?
 ------------
-Of course!
-Since I am a student, I don't have a lot of time to work on Pratos and help would be greatly appreciated.
-However you should contact me before trying installing Pratos yourself since it's not ready for publication at all.
+__Of course!__ Since I am a student, I don't have a lot of time to work on Pratos and __help would be greatly appreciated__.
+However you should __contact me__ before trying installing Pratos yourself since it's not ready for publication at all.

+Thanks.

 [![NPM](https://nodei.co/npm/pratos.png)](https://nodei.co/npm/pratos/)